oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/5-setup-oci-api-authentication/setup-oci-api-authentication.md

 ## Task 2: Setup the authentication environment on the Compute Instance

-To use our API key, we first need to copy it to our Compute Instance.
+To use our API key, We'll need to copy it to our Compute Instance.
 We will use the SCP (Secure Copy) command to copy the file.
 This command is very similar to the SSH command and uses the same key we used to connect to the Compute Instance.

 > **Note:** In this lab we are using the file name `08-01-21-03.pem` to refer to the `API Key` file.
 Your file name will be different and you will have to replace the file name place holder in the commands with the proper file name.